How to Play

 Trading

-Players can propose trades before rolling the dice.
+You can propose trades during your own turn — before rolling, while deciding whether to buy a property, while a rent or tax payment is pending, or during debt resolution.
 A trade can include money and properties from both sides.
-Properties with buildings cannot be traded — sell buildings first.
-Trades must be balanced: one side's total value cannot exceed twice the other's.
-Each player can make up to 3 trades per turn.
+Properties with buildings cannot be traded — sell the buildings first.
+Any color group with a corporation on any of its properties is fully locked from trading (demolish the corporation first).
+Trades must be balanced: the value difference cannot exceed 50% of the larger side, and one side cannot exceed twice the other.
+Up to 3 trades per turn.

 Jail

 You go to Jail by landing on the Go To Jail square, drawing a Chance card, or rolling doubles three times in a row.
-In Jail, you have 3 attempts to roll doubles to escape for free.
-You can also pay a $500k fine or use a Get Out of Jail Free card.
-After 3 failed attempts, you must pay the fine.
+In Jail you have 3 attempts to roll doubles and escape for free.
+You can also pay a $500k fine voluntarily or use a Get Out of Jail Free card.
+On the third failed attempt the $500k fine becomes mandatory.

 Dynamic Economy

-The game features a dynamic economy that intensifies as the game progresses.
+The economy intensifies as the game progresses.
 Salary payments stop at 46 minutes.
-A tax system begins at 61 minutes, starting at 50% and increasing by 10% every 5 minutes, capped at 99%.
-Each player has a 60-second turn timer.
-Missing 3 consecutive turns due to timeout results in automatic bankruptcy.
+A tax system begins at 61 minutes, starting at 50% and increasing by 10% every 5 minutes (capped at 99%) — applied to rent collection.
+Each turn has a 75-second timer (60s of thinking budget plus 15s of animation grace).
+Missing 3 consecutive turns by timeout triggers automatic bankruptcy.
+Any active player can request a pause; the game pauses only on unanimous consent and any player can resume it.

 Winning the Game